 Our trip to Kyoto truly introduced us to many different cuisines we'd never tried before.
 One of those being the sizzling deliciousness of tempura – deep-fried fish, meat or veggies coated with spices and batter.
 Kyoto Tempura is a quiet enough spot, we almost missed it entirely.
 Luckily for us, the scent wafting from their front door was a reason to give us pause, and we instantly fell in love.
 The staff were charming and served us promptly.
 And each of our dishes was utterly delightful.

 “Where’s the beef?”
-Apparently at Kobe Beef Niyama Teppenyaki.
-We’d been hearing from fellow travelers how this spot had the most “premium” beef in the city.
+Apparently at Kobe Beef Niyama Teppanyaki.
+We’d heard from fellow travelers that this spot had the city's most “premium” beef.
 Naturally, we wanted to judge that for ourselves but it didn’t disappoint!
 Our steaks were tender, succulent, and bursting with flavor.
 We kept thinking how we wished we could cook something like it at home.
-Well, just as we voiced the thought out loud, a waiter let us know the restaurant offered Teppanyaki cooking courses.
-No better way to spend an afternoon than learning to cook with a special someone!
+Well, as we voiced the thought out loud, a waiter let us know the restaurant offered Teppanyaki cooking courses.
+There is no better way to spend an afternoon than learning to cook with a special someone!

 You’ve landed in Kyoto.
 You’ve checked into your gay friendly hotel.
 You’ve gotten a bite to eat.
 And now it’s time to find out what the city has to offer.
 Thankfully, Kyoto is bursting with things to do.
 From ancient temples, to nature walkways, to geisha spotting, your itinerary is about to become bursting with plans: